Bachelor of Arts in Public Policy

-- Complete the requirements for the B.A. in Public Policy and achieve an overall grade point average (GPA) of 3.5 in the following courses: the Public Policy core; concentration; Senior Capstone; PUBLPOL 199, Senior Research; and a course in applied econometrics (ECON 102C, ECON 103, ECON 104, STATS 202, PUBLPOL 303C, or POLISCI 150B).
-Students are encouraged to complete the applied econometrics course by the end of Spring Quarter of the junior year and take PUBLPOL 200A during Autumn Quarter.
+- Complete the requirements for the B.A. in Public Policy and achieve an overall grade point average (GPA) of 3.5 in the following courses: the Public Policy core; concentration; Senior Capstone; PUBLPOL 199, Senior Research; and a course in applied econometrics (ECON 102C, ECON 103, ECON 104, STATS 202, PUBLPOL 303B, or PUBLPOL 303C).
+Students are encouraged to complete the applied econometrics course by the end of Spring Quarter of the junior year and take PUBLPOL 200A during Autumn Quarter of that year.
 Courses not taken at Stanford are not included in calculating the GPA.

-- During Senior year, enroll in at least 8 but no more than 15 units of PUBLPOL 199, Senior Research, with the thesis adviser.
+- During the senior year, enroll in at least 8 but no more than 15 units of PUBLPOL 199, Senior Research, with the thesis advisor.
 Students need to contact the program office to have their thesis adviser listed as a 199 instructor.
+An 'N' grade will be given by the advisor in quarters prior to Spring, when the thesis is completed and presented.
+All PUBLPOL 199 units must receive a final grade of at least a 'B+.'
 The honors thesis must demonstrate mastery of relevant analytical tools and address a policy issue.
-All PUBLPOL 199 units must receive a final grade of at least a 'B+.'

-Graduation with honors requires that the thesis be approved by both the adviser and the program director.
+Graduation with honors requires that the thesis be approved by both the advisor and the program director.
 The role of the director is to assure that the thesis deals with an issue of public policy and satisfies the standards of excellence of the program.
-However, the grade for the honors thesis (PUBLPOL 199 units) is determined solely by the adviser.
+However, the grade for the honors thesis (PUBLPOL 199 units) is determined solely by the advisor.

-Members of the affiliated faculty in Public Policy are available to provide assistance in selecting a thesis topic and adviser.
+Members of the affiliated faculty in Public Policy are available to provide assistance in selecting a thesis topic and advisor.